A Colombo party for New Zealand

 Birth of Younis Khan, who led Pakistan to the 2009 World Twenty20 title in the middle of a short, controversy-filled reign as captain.
 He made his Test debut in 2000 and had immediate impact with a punchy second-innings hundred, but it was only in 2004 that he really cemented his spot as a resolute batsman at No. 3.
 Not of classical bent, Younis brought instead a unique flamboyance, scoring in unusual areas between mid-on and backward point.
 He matched that with considerable grit, often glimpsed in last-innings hundreds.
-He saved his best performances for traditional rivals India, against whom he averaged nearly 90 in Tests, and remains an essential part of one of Pakistan's middle order.
-In March 2010, he was banned by the Pakistan board for causing infighting within the team.
+He saved his best performances for traditional rivals India, against whom he averaged nearly 90 in Tests, and he has been an essential part of Pakistan's middle order.
+In March 2010 he was banned by the Pakistan board for causing infighting within the team.
 But the ban was reversed and he returned to international cricket later that year.
 In 2013 he became only the fourth Pakistan batsman to get to 7000 Test runs.
 The next year was exceptional for Younis, who became Pakistan's highest century-maker and the third to cross 8000 Test runs.
 After the selectors dropped him from ODIs, an upset Younis responded with three Test hundreds on the trot - two in the Abu Dhabi Test and a double-century in Dubai - against Australia.

 New Zealand stunned South Africa with a 137-run victory in Johannesburg in the first Test between the sides since March 1964.
 Martin Crowe set the tempo on the first day with an uncompromising 83, his last significant Test innings, and New Zealand eventually got to 411.
 That was enough for a lead of 132, despite 93 from Dave Richardson, but when New Zealand slipped from 32 for 1 to 34 for 5, South Africa were back in the game.
 But the tailenders chipped in to set a target of 327, and the home side never really got close.
 They slipped to 189 all out, with left-arm spinner Matthew Hart taking the only five-for of his largely unfulfilled 14-Test career.